Chords In Songwriting and Composition.

-The 1st, 4th and 5th chord in a scale are the main chords that serve as a frame work to which any chord progression in any song can be reduced to.
+The 1st, 4th, and 5th chords in a scale are the main chords that serve as a framework to which any chord progression in any song can be reduced.

-Look at any song or composition: and you will see that the most common chords in any song are the 1st, 4th and 5th chord in the scale.
+Look at any song or composition: and you will see that the most common chords in any song are the 1st, 4th, and 5th chords in the scale.

 Blues is entirely built on only these 3 chords.
 I is called the “tonic” chord, IV is called the “sub-dominant” and V is called the “dominant”.

 - Chord functions within a major scale.

 The I, IV, and V chords have a certain feel within a chord progression.